EnricoMi/publish-unit-test-result-action/README.md

 Unit test results are published in the GitHub Actions section of the respective commit:

 ![...](github-checks-comment.png)
+***Note:** This action does not fail if unit tests failed.
+The action that executed the unit tests should* fail on test failure.

 A comment is posted on the pull request page of that commit, if one exists:

 ![...](github-pull-request-comment.png)

-The checks section of the pull request also lists a short summary (here `All 19 tests pass in 0s`), and a link to the GitHub Actions section (here `Details`):
+The checks section of the pull request also lists a short summary (here `1 fail, 1 skipped, 17 pass in 12s`), and a link to the GitHub Actions section (here `Details`):

 ![...](github-pull-request-checks.png)

 The result distinguishes between tests and runs.
 In some situations, tests run multiple times, e.g. in different environments or setups.
-Displaying the number of runs allows to spot unexpected changes in the runs as well.
+Displaying the number of runs allows spotting unexpected changes in the number of runs as well.

 The symbols have the following meaning: